Informed/blogpost-python-src-layout/doc/using_poetry_and_the_python_src_layout_for_aws_lambdas.md

 ## Example src/my_lambda/handler.py

-This is just a very pyyaml lambda function.
+This is just a very minimal lambda function.
 Demonstrates:

 * Importing the package we specify as a dependency in the pyproject.toml
 * Printing the event info passed in the handler